Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Introduction

 \section{Introduction}

-With the development of computer vision (CV), the explosion in model size and capacity has become an unstoppable trend \cite{wang2022internimage}\cite{fang2022eva}\cite{yang2022focal}\cite{zong2022detrs}.
-Most latest large models are transformer-based (e.g., Swin \cite{liu2021swin}, ViT \cite{chen2022vision}, BEiT \cite{wang2022image}, etc.) and have reached 1.8B parameters \cite{zhai2022scaling}.
+With the development of computer vision (CV), the explosion in model size and capacity has become an unstoppable trend \cite{wang2022internimage,fang2022eva,yang2022focal,zong2022detrs}.
+Most latest large models are transformer-based (e.g., Swin \cite{liu2021swin}, ViT \cite{chen2022vision}, BEiT \cite{wang2022image}, etc.) and can reach the scale of billions of parameters \cite{zhai2022scaling}.
 Large models have shown tremendous propulsive power in deep learning-based dense prediction vision tasks, including instance segmentation \cite{fang2022eva}, object detection \cite{wang2022internimage}, semantic segmentation \cite{wang2022image}.
-However, large models not only bring impressive performance but also massive training and storage costs \cite{liu2021swin}\cite{raffel2020exploring}\cite{brown2020language}\cite{smith2022using}.
+However, large models not only bring impressive performance but also massive training and storage costs \cite{liu2021swin, raffel2020exploring, brown2020language, smith2022using}.
 It is difficult for users with limited budgets to train or even fine-tune high-quality large models.
-Meanwhile, cloud service providers (e.g. Google and Amazon) have started to consider the storage costs for massive downstream tasks \cite{jauro2020deep}\cite{strubell2019energy}.
-In order to reduce the cost of training large models, well-resource users pre-train state-of-the-art (SOTA) vision models with advanced GPUs and large data resources.
-After that, less well-resource users can fine-tune the pre-trained models to achieve impressive performance.
-However, this traditional "pre-training \& fine-tuning" paradigm has its limitations \cite{sarasaen2021fine}\cite{amisse2021fine}\cite{too2019comparative}\cite{kading2016fine}\cite{sun2023revealing}.
+Meanwhile, cloud service providers (e.g. Google and Amazon) have started to consider the storage costs for massive downstream tasks \cite{jauro2020deep, strubell2019energy}.
+In order to reduce the cost of training large models, well-resourced users pre-train state-of-the-art (SOTA) vision models with advanced GPUs and large data resources.
+After that, users with fewer resources can fine-tune the pre-trained models to achieve impressive performance.
+However, this traditional "pre-training \& fine-tuning" paradigm has its limitations \cite{sarasaen2021fine, amisse2021fine, too2019comparative, kading2016fine, sun2023revealing}.
 Fine-tuning still has high hardware requirements as the model size and training memory is not reduced, and new tasks produce the same-sized models as the pre-trained model, which is inefficient for numerous downstream tasks.